Ionization energy: Exceptions in ionization energies

 Boron has its last electron in a 2p orbital, which has its electron density further away from the nucleus on average than the 2s electrons in the same shell.
 The 2s electrons then shield the 2p electron from the nucleus to some extent, and it is easier to remove the 2p electron from boron than to remove a 2s electron from beryllium, resulting in a lower ionization energy for B.

 In oxygen, the last electron shares a doubly occupied p-orbital with an electron of opposing spin.
-The two electrons in the same orbital are closer together on average than two electrons in different orbitals, so that they shield each other more effectively and it is easier to remove one, resulting in lower ionization energy.
+The two electrons in the same orbital are closer together on average than two electrons in different orbitals, so that they shield each other from the nucleus more effectively and it is easier to remove one electron, resulting in a lower ionization energy.

 Furthermore, after every noble gas element, the ionization energy drastically drops.
 This occurs because the outer electron in the alkali metals requires a much lower amount of energy to be removed from the atom than the inner shells.
 This also gives rise to low electronegativity values for the alkali metals.

 The trends and exceptions are summarized in the following subsections: